Black Sears Winery & the Beer-Wine Hybrid, Tao

 While it may not seem like a brewery in San Diego and a vineyard in Napa have much in common, Pure Brewing and Black Sears Winery actually have quite a bit of common ground.
 As a brewery with a reverence for beer as an agricultural product, our collaboration with Black Sears—an organic, biodynamic winery atop Napa’s Howell Mountain—seems like it was destined to be.

-This Thursday, January 7, 2021, we’re releasing a special ale with Black Sears that has been years in the making.
+In January of 2021, we released our first batch of this special ale with Black Sears—and it was years in the making.
 As its name suggests, Tao points “the way.”
 The way Black Sears strives to do right by their patch of earth that produces renowned grapes, the way Pure searches out the most sustainable ingredients, and the way we have come together to present something intellectually interesting (and delicious!).